 Gyms had to close and people started working out from home.
 Trainers and companies saw this as a great opportunity to expand onto screens.
-The idea was to help people stay in shape.
-It extended to people who were not yet equipped nor had tried such modalities previously.
-Fitness apps started to gain traction; YouTube fitness personalities blew up, and new at home gym equipment were introduced to people.
+The idea was to help people stay in shape even if people were not yet equipped nor have they tried such modalities previously.
+Fitness apps started to gain traction; YouTube fitness personalities blew up,and new at home gym equipment were introduced to people.

-Companies and people needed to adapt to the new normal.
-Product builders found that this was the perfect time to release their programs and products.
-They could take advantage of the pandemic to show people how virtual wellness is still possible at home.
+Companies and people needed to adapt to the new normal, and product builders found that this was the perfect time to release their programs and products, taking advantage of the pandemic to show people how virtual wellness is still possible at home.

 Fitness & Wellness On Social Media

 One personality that became extremely popular this year is the YouTube star and personal trainer Chloe Ting.
 This Australian YouTube built her YouTube channel with easy to follow but effective workouts.
-What made her the most popular is that Chloe took the pandemic as an opportunity to expand her brand.
-She designed monthly challenges to workout different areas of the body.
+What made her the most popular is that Chloe took the pandemic as an opportunity to expand her brand, designing monthly challenges to workout different areas of the body.
 She also came up with merchandise, creating bestseller resistance bands.
-Chloe Ting managed to go from 220.000 subscribers to over 20 million in only one year.
-This occurred by changing her strategy to meet the needs of the society during the pandemic.
-Chloe Ting’s workouts are completely free, and even then, she earns about 500k monthly.
+Chloe Ting managed to go from 220.000 subscribers to over 20 million in only one year by changing her strategy to meet the needs of the society during the pandemic.
+Chloe Ting’s workouts are completely free, and even then, she is estimated to earn 500k monthly.